kexiZeroing/FE-Learning-notes/doc/git.md

 - `git reflog` doesn't traverse HEAD's ancestry.
 The reflog is an ordered list of the commits that HEAD has pointed to: **it's the undo history for your repo**.
 The reflog isn't part of the repo itself (it's stored separately to the commits themselves and it's purely local).
 If you accidentally reset to an older commit, or rebase wrongly, or any other operation that visually "removes" commits, you can use the reflog to see where you were before and `git reset --hard HEAD@{index}` back to that ref to restore your previous state.

+### rename branch
+- Rename the branch while working in this branch: `git branch -m <new name>`; rename from outside the branch: `git branch -m <old name> <new name>`.
+- Using 'master' as the name for the initial branch.
+This default branch name is subject to change.
+To configure the initial branch name to use in all of your new repositories, call `git config --global init.defaultBranch <name>`.

+### change the most recent commit message after push
+`git commit --amend` brings up the editor with the last commit message and lets you edit the message.
+You can use `-m` if you want to wipe out the old message and use a new one: `git commit --amend -m "new commit message"`.
+And then when you push, do `git push --force-with-lease <repository> <branch>`.

 ### rewrite history: squash commit, fixup and autosquash
 - https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History
 - https://fle.github.io/git-tip-keep-your-branch-clean-with-fixup-and-autosquash.html